 Use Tinker Toys

-This post is particularly appealing because it outline where to take the learning once you build the catapult.
-There is measuring, estimations, and hypotheses being done!
+This post is particularly appealing because it outlines where to take the learning once you build the catapult.
+There are measuring, estimations, and hypotheses being made!

 Lincoln Log Catapult